cwzhou/itrSurv/README.md

 devtools::install_github("cwzhou/itrSurv")
 ```

-Currently, itrSurv is only applicable to settings with either 1) competing risks with a priority cause of interest (as of April 2024), or 2) recurrent events with terminal events (as of January 2025).
+If you encounter any issues, please refer to the Installation Guide at the end of this README.
+Because the package contains C, C++, and Fortran code, appropriate compiler tools are required to successfully build and install it.

+---

 ### Useful Code

 - **Simulation Studies**: R code for simulation studies is located at `https://github.com/cwzhou/Analyses/tree/main/Simulations`.
 See Paper1_CR for Competing Risk simulation studies and Paper3_RE for Recurrent Event simulation studies.
 - **University Cohort Application**: R code for applying the methodology to the university cohort (not available for public use) can be found at `https://github.com/cwzhou/Analyses/tree/main/RDA/Paper1_CR`.
 There is a sensitivity simulation analysis that can be used instead, set revision = 1 for Paper1_CR.

+Currently, itrSurv is applicable to settings with either 1) competing risks with a priority cause of interest (as of April 2024), or 2) recurrent events with terminal events (as of January 2025).

 ***

 ### Updates